aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 [![forthebadge](https://forthebadge.com/images/badges/it-works-why.svg)](https://forthebadge.com)

-# Automatic Udemy Course Enroller: GET PAID COURSES for FREE!
-(Legally!)
+# Automatic Udemy Course Enroller: Find FREE Coupons!

 Do you want to LEARN NEW STUFF for FREE?
 Don't worry, with the power of web-scraping and automation, this script will find the necessary Udemy Coupons